 - The Congress leaders entered the viceroy’s interim council and thus Nehru headed the interim government.
 The new government began the task of framing a constitution for the country.

 - Congress-led governments were formed in most provinces including the NWFP.
 In Bengal and Sind, the League formed the governments.

 - Jinnah and the League objected to the new central government.
 He geared to agitate for Pakistan and urged Muslims to demand Pakistan by any means.
 He called for ‘Direct Action Day’ on 16 August 1946.

 - This call led to widespread communal rioting in the country with 5000 people being killed on the first day in Calcutta.
 Communal riots spread to many other areas notably Noakhali and Bihar.

 - There was a call for the partitioning of the country on account of the riots.
 Sardar Vallabhbhai Patel was one of the first Congress leaders to acknowledge the inevitability of the partition as a means to stop the brutal violence.

-The topic, ‘Cabinet Mission’ is an important w.r.t.
-Modern Indian History for UPSC 2020 and should be read for relevant details.
+The topic, ‘Cabinet Mission’ is an important one w.r.t.
+Modern Indian History syllabus and should be read for relevant details.
 Questions have been previously asked in the UPSC Prelims and candidates should practice previous year question papers after reading this topic.

 Cabinet Mission 1946 (UPSC Notes):- Download PDF Here